bprakashputta/intern-connect-backend/README.md

-PROJECT DEMO - 21/05/2023
-Features to be completed for Demo:-
-User signup and login
-User signup and log in with user Google account
-Home page
-About us
-Contact us
-Profile filling page upon signup
-User profile page post signup

-Other To-do’s
+### Other To-do’s
     Company page
     List of internships
     Mapping jobs based on skillset, adding filters to queries Admin Panel

-Admin Panel Features:-
+### Admin Panel Features:-
     Admin should be able to modify everything on the website through the admin panel.
     Content like about us, list of internships, company details, user access, company details, modify jobs